 The BenQ HT2050A delivered the best image quality in our testing, blowing us away with the kind of theater-worthy images we'd only expect from a much more expensive model.
 It did this while also having the quietest fan and being the easiest model to set up and adjust.
 With all of these checks in the pros column, the HT2050A was a shoe-in for our Editor's' Choice Award.
-It's a perfect choice for a home theater set up.
-The lamp is a little bit dim for projecting in a bright room.
+It's a perfect choice for a home theater set up., though the lamp is a little bit dim for projecting in a bright room.
 It certainly can function as a presentation projector as well, but you'll probably notice the usually vibrant colors become a bit washed out when used in that capacity.
 If you want a projector for presentations, check out the Epson EX9200, but for sub-$1000 home theater use that won't completely break the bank, the HT2050A can't be beat.

 BenQ HT2050A Review